 2. PWI3 for focusing, rotating, Delta-T dew prevention, and fan control if using a CDK12.5 through CDK24 systems.
-If using the PW1000 or CDK700 the focuser/rotator control is via PWI4.

-3. PlateSolve Catalog for running plate solving in PWI4

-4. Latest ASCOM Platform
+- 3. PlateSolve Catalog for running plate solving in PWI4 - 4.
+Latest ASCOM Platform

 Installing PWI4

 PWI4 is the main control software for L-series mounts and the PW1000.
 The software operates the telescope mount and allows for the building of a pointing model, which yields high-precision pointing and tracking.
 Additionally, PWI4 serves as planetarium software for selecting targets.
 You are also able to monitor tracking performance amongst a variety of other parameters via PWI4.
 To install the latest version of PWI4 please visit our Software Downloads section of the website at: http://planewave.com/software/